apache/apisix/doc/plugins/prometheus.md

 curl -i http://127.0.0.1:9080/apisix/prometheus/metrics
 ```

-Puts this uri address into prometheus, and it will automatically fetch
+Puts this URL address into prometheus, and it will automatically fetch
 these metric data.

 For example like this: